 4. Focus on sharable content to extend the lifespan of posts

 Blink and you miss it Twitter is a favourite amongst those who like to stay in the know and be on the ball with the latest news.
+So if you’re wondering not to do posting on social media then don’t leave Twitter to fester for too long.

 Most Twitter users spend an average of 15 minutes a day online here and jump on at least twice a day.
 Watch time on Twitter has increased 72% since last year.